 Automatic Pageview Tracking

 By default, Radar automatically detects client-side route changes on your customer’s website.
-It achieves this by “monkey-patching” the browser’s native History API (pushState
+It achieves this by “monkey-patching” the browser’s native History API (pushState and replaceState) and listening for the popstate event.

 This means that for the vast majority of your customers’ SPAs, you do not need to provide any extra configuration to get accurate pageview tracking.
-As long as their routing library uses the standard History API, Radar will automatically fire a $pageview
+As long as their routing library uses the standard History API, Radar will automatically fire a $pageview event every time the route changes.

 In some rare cases, your customer may need to manually tell Radar when a pageview has occurred.
-The YourAppName.page()
+The YourAppName.page() method is provided for these scenarios.

 You should advise your customers to use this if: